 Gilad Erdan, Israel’s Minister of Strategic Affairs and Public Diplomacy, said:

 Today, nearly 90 percent of our waste water is recycled. […] That’s around four times higher than any other country in the world.
 It is a remarkable achievement and this benefits not only Israel.
 Israeli companies are helping save water around the world, from Africa to California to India.

 The water treated for reuse in Israel is predominantly used for agricultural irrigation.
-Roughly 10 percent is used for environmental purposes, such as increasing river flow volume, and for fire suppression.
-Only 5 percent is discharged into the sea.
+Roughly 10% is used for environmental purposes, such as increasing river flow volume and fire suppression.
+Only 5% percent is discharged into the sea.

 The centerpiece of Israel’s water reclamation effort is its largest facility, the Shafdan wastewater treatment plant.
 Cited as a model plant by the United Nations, it treats 97 million GPD of municipal wastewater from the Tel Aviv area, with a mission of minimizing pollution, health risks, and untreated discharges while supplying safe, beneficial effluent.
 The effluent is given secondary biological and tertiary soil aquifer treatment, and then transported by pipeline to irrigate 60% of the agriculture in the Negev Desert.

 Starting in the 2000s, Israel poured more than $750 million into centralized water reclamation, adding 37 billion GPY of water — most of it undergoing tertiary treatment — to its capacity.
 The country now maintains 67 large wastewater treatment facilities, the 10 largest handling more than 56% of the nation’s collected wastewater.